 Starting byte: 24

 Ending byte: 31

 Character type: Numeric

-Example: '24052010'
+Example: '24052023'

 Position: Right justified, fill with leading zeros where

 appropriate.

-- Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - The date format must be DDMMCCYY.
+- Only numeric values are accepted in this field, blanks and non-numeric values may prevent the updating of the entire file. - The date format must be DDMMCCYY.

-- The creation date should reflect the extract date (the date up to which is represented in the CAIS file) is produced but where an extract for a prior month is being recreated, this date should reflect the period to which the data relates. - All files must have a valid date, and anything else will be reported as an error.
+- The creation date should reflect the extract date.
+Where an extract for a prior month is being recreated, this date should reflect the period to which the data relates. - All files must have a valid date, and anything else will be reported as an error.